icomse/3rd_workshop_advanced_sampling/Friday/README.md

-# Friday Tutorials (FFS and cFFS Tutorials and Simulation of LiF Dissociation using RETIS and FFS):
+# Friday (FFS and cFFS Tutorials and Simulation of LiF Dissociation using RETIS and FFS):

 # Getting setup and downloading the tutorials: